kdabarcelos/CMSC6950_Project/README.md

 conda install -c conda-forge tidynamics
 ```

+### Tidynamics Testing

 In order to test if everything has been installed properly, first clone the tidynamics, and run the pytest in tests/:

 ```
 git clone https://github.com/pdebuyl-lab/tidynamics